Privacy Policy

 8.2.
 Application data:

-Retained for up to 5 years after the conclusion of the recruitment process, unless a different period is mandated by law.
+Retained for up to 5 years after the conclusion of the recruitment process, unless a different legal requirement applies.

 8.3.
 Payment data:

-Retained in accordance with applicable accounting and tax regulations.
+Retained in accordance with current accounting and tax regulations.

 8.4.
 Marketing data: